 The building of St Patrick's Cathedral, its liturgy and its music speak of timeless values that are ever expressed in new ways, though invariably rooted in tradition.
 Let these stones resound with joy for many centuries longer!

-The St Patrick's Cathedral Choir sings on Sundays at the 11am Mass and the Cathedral Singers at the 6.30pm Mass.
-Music is led by a cantor at the Saturday 6pm (Vigil) and Sunday 9.30am Masses.
+On Sundays, the St Patrick’s Cathedral Choir sings for the 11am Mass and the St Patrick’s Cathedral Singers at the 6.30pm Mass.
+Music is led by a cantor for the Saturday, 6pm and Sunday, 9.30am Masses.

 Music at St Patrick's Cathedral is coordinated by Dr Philip Matthias, PhD, B Mus (Hons), FRCO (CHM), ARCM, Hon FGCM, who joined the Cathedral in 2020.
 Philip is the Conductor of St Patrick’s Cathedral Choir and a Vice President of the Guild of Church Musicians (UK).